GrahamDumpleton-abandoned/mod_wsgi-docs/WhereToGetHelp.rst

 Do be aware though that the only forum that is now monitored by mod_wsgi developers is the mod_wsgi mailing list.
-Questions about mod_wsgi will no longer be answered on sites such as !StackOverflow and !ServerFault, on IRC, or even mailing lists for other packages.
+Questions about mod_wsgi will no longer be answered on sites such as StackOverflow and ServerFault, on IRC, or even mailing lists for other packages.
 So, it is much preferable to use the mod_wsgi mailing list if you want an informed answer for a mod_wsgi specific question.